projectshaped/parametric-svg/Readme.md

 If an expression is invalid, it should result in an [error][] upon evaluation.

-If evaluating part of an expression or a whole expression type conversion, any value should be cast to a `String`.
+If evaluating part of an expression or a whole expression requires type conversion, any value should be cast to a `String`.
 The result of casting should keep in line with the specification of ECMAScript 6.

 [expression]: #expression